Fall Planting and Gardens

 by Dan Eskelson on Apr 30, 2012

-Some years however, weather can turn very wet and cool later in September in our region; so we try to shoot for the two week window in early September.
-Your region may be quite different, but understanding seasonal weather patterns and soil conditions (temperature and moisture) will allow you to make the informed decision.
-For instance, I will be more hesitant to plant in a heavy clay soil in the fall than in a sandy one.
+Some years, however, the weather can turn very wet and cool later in September in our region; so we try to shoot for the two-week window in early September.
+Your region may be quite different, but understanding seasonal weather patterns and soil conditions (temperature and moisture) will allow you to make informed decisions.
+For instance, I will be more hesitant to plant in heavy clay soil in the fall than in a sandy one.

-As an aside, much of my garden advice contains the phrase "site specific"...though you will find excellent information from a number of garden "experts," this must be filtered through your understanding of your specific site, soil, region and level of horticultural understanding...each situation is different.
+As an aside, much of my garden advice contains the phrase "site specific"...though you will find excellent information from several garden "experts," this must be filtered through your understanding of your specific site, soil, region, and level of horticultural understanding...each situation is different.

 - Garden / Landscaping / Patio — 260